Surjo11/warehouse-management-client-side/README.md

 ## Description

-Our team is housed in Bangladesh, USA ,Spain and comprised of talented individuals with experience in various industries.
-We have developed Dynamic Inventory using technologies such as React, Javascript, and MongoDB.
-We have experience migrating data from legacy systems to our web-based software.
-We don’t back down from a challenge, and have yet to come across a problem we couldn’t solve with a little code and a lot of coffee.
-Our assembly line approach to software development has driven our success.
+This is our warehouse where we are trying to collect items with best condition and price.
+Our team is housed in Bangladesh, USA ,Spain.We are trying to extended our availability all over the world.

 ## Project details down below:

 - This is Warehouse based Website.
-- Warehouse use for Smartphone.Collecting many kind of phone from different mobile companies.
+- It's use for Smartphone.Collecting many kind of phone from different mobile companies.
 - There is a 5 types of different companies where we are collecting our phone (Xiaomi, Realme, Samsung, Google, Oppo).
 - Describes some of details about our Warehouse.
 - Used firebase authentication for the login form.